franciscop/react-test/src/jest-matchers/toHaveAttribute/readme.md

 ### .toHaveAttribute()

-Check whether the matched elements all **contain the attribute && value**
+Check whether the matched elements **contain** the attribute && value

 ```js
 it('has attribute and value', () => {